Plugins

 t.string :error_message

-t.text :params_data # JSON — ctx attrs with sensitive keys scrubbed
+t.text :params_data # JSON — INPUT keys only; sensitive values replaced with [FILTERED]

 t.float :duration_ms